Gallery of Modern Art

 for any inconvenience.

 We look forward to welcoming visitors to our collection display SPOT ON, which features a selection of more than 200 masterpieces from six centuries of art history.
-SPOT ON will be on display on the lower ground floor of the Galerie der Gegenwart from 1 August 2014.
+SPOT ON is on display on the lower ground floor of the Galerie der Gegenwart till 17 January 2016.

 The department of "Modern Art" at the Hamburger Kunsthalle belongs to the most distinguished and important of its kind within Germany.
 All directors of the Hamburger Kunsthalle strove to rebuild, extend and present this collection after the losses incurred during the "degenerate art" programme implemented by the National Socialists in 1937.
 Diversity and foci characterise this department, which comprises art works dating from 1900 until about 1960.